Thoughts on Bluesky

 Still better than ExTwitter

 To be clear: I want Bluesky to succeed and become a truly open network.
 However, I don’t see it happening the way things are going now.
-Should use stop using Bluesky?
+Should you stop using Bluesky?
 No, it’s still better than using ExTwitter – at least they are currently not owned by a fascist man-baby, and the Trust and Safety team at Bluesky seems to be doing a good job.
 But be aware that you won’t be able to just pack up your followers and switch to competing service on ATProto if one day Bluesky starts going south.
 That’s something that you can do at Mastodon.
 And sure, Mastodon is far from perfect and comes with its own set of problems, but at least it is decentralized.

 I will keep using Bluesky and Mastodon for now.
 I find interesting content on both.
 But I will not live under the illusion that Bluesky is the same as Mastodon when it comes to decentralization and openness.